natalier97/Rick-and-Morty-React/README.md

 -CharactersPage.jsx should render a Card BootStrap Component (displaying image and information of said character) for every character within the Rick and Morty API (https://rickandmortyapi.com/)
       Maybe use useState, useEffect, axios, async, map, conditional rendering?

--Routes for each page mentioned above within Reacts Browser Router
+:) -Routes for each page mentioned above within Reacts Browser Router

--NotFound.jsx should render an error message letting the user know this page does not exist
+:) -NotFound.jsx should render an error message letting the user know this page does not exist

--Error Route to render NotFound.jsx
+-:) Error Route to render NotFound.jsx

 -NavBar.jsx should allow users to navigate your project